-- 2. Investigators should follow the following principles/guideline:
+2.2.2 Investigators should follow the following principles/guideline:

-- A. The Declaration of Helsinki

-- B. The Belmont Report

-- C. The ICH GCP

-- 3. Investigators must disclose any conflict of interest in the protocol, especially financial ones. - 4.
-Investigators must obtain a Certificate of Approval (CoA) from HEC before their research can begin. - 5.
-After the project has been approved, investigators must follow the approved project.
-Any amendment to the protocol must be approved by HEC before implementation unless such amendment is done with urgency to protect the welfare of the participants.
+- A. The Declaration of Helsinki - B. The Belmont Report - C. The ICH GCP - 2.2.3 All Principal investigators and co-investigators must disclose any conflict of interest in the protocol, especially financial ones. - 2.2.4 Investigators must obtain a Certificate of Approval (CoA) from HEC prior to the study implementation. - 2.2.5 After the CoA has been received, investigators must implement the study per the approved context as submitted.
+Any amendment to the protocol must be approved by the committee before implementation unless such amendment is done with urgency to protect the welfare of the participants.

-Any action done to protect participants' safety must be reported within three working days, including a prevention plan for the future.
-Any amendment to the protocol or consent documents must be submitted for approval.
+Any action done prior to approval to protect participants' safety must be reported within three working days, including a prevention plan for the future.
+If the study or consent documents need to be revised, the amendment must be submitted for approval.

-- 6. Investigators of a protocol that has been approved in the HEC meeting must report the progress and if they are unable to finish the protocol and wish to continue with the research, they must renew the CoA 30 days before the expiration date with a copy of the CoA/memorandum indicating the expiration date enclosed. - 6.1 For convened review - A. In the case of a Progress Report submitted within 30 days before the expiration date as indicated in the CoA, HEC shall consider renewing the CoA from the expiration date or the date of signature by the HEC Chair in the case of amendments. - B. In the case of a Progress Report submitted before the 30-day-beforeexpiration period, HEC shall consider renewing the CoA from the date of approval or the date of signature by the HEC Chair in the case of amendments. - C. In the case of a Progress Report submitted after the expiration date, the Protocol Deviation/Violation Report Form must be enclosed with solutions and prevention methods specified.
+- 2.2.6 As for the study approved in the HEC meeting (Full board review), the investigators must submit a progress report.
+If they are unable to finish the protocol and wish to continue with the research, they must renew the CoA within 1 month before the certificate expiration date with a copy of the CoA/memorandum indicating the expiration date enclosed. - A. If a Progress Report submitted within 1 month before the expiration date as indicated in the CoA, HEC shall consider renewing the CoA from the expiration date or the date of signature by the HEC Chair in case of amendments. - B. If a Progress Report submitted before 1 month prior to the expiration date, HEC shall consider renewing the CoA from the date of approval or the date of signature by the HEC Chair in the case of amendments. - C. If a Progress Report submitted after the expiration date, the Protocol Deviation/Violation Report Form must be enclosed with solutions and prevention methods specified.
 HEC shall consider renewing the CoA from an appropriate date, as well as allowing the use of data collected during the post-expiration period and conditions (if any) following the meeting's resolutions.
-Investigators should not accept subjects after the expiration date and should temporarily halt research activities, except ones that are necessary for the subjects' safety, until they receive the HEC's renewal approval.
+Investigators should not accept participants after the expiration date and should temporarily halt research activities, except ones that are necessary for the participants' safety, until they receive the HEC's renewal approval.